mongodb/stitch-android-sdk/README.md

 4. Now run your app in Android Studio by going to run, Run 'app'.
 Use the Android Virtual Device you created previously
 5. Once the app is running, open up the Android Monitor by going to View, Tool Windows, Android Monitor
-6. You should see log messages with stitch as a tag showing messages like:
+6. If you've executed the code in step 3, you should see log messages with "stitch" as a tag showing messages like:

 	```
 	03-12 19:16:59.003 6175-6175/?
 D/stitch: logging in anonymously